jamesclancy/SafeCardGame/README.md

     PageLayoutParts.mainLayout
 ```

 After viewing the page a few elements had to be rearranged and some changes had to be made.
-For example changing the the html unicode codes to just the unicode characters.
+For example, changing the html unicode codes to just the unicode characters.

-For the next step we will try to make the output actaully pull information from the GameState model and break down these general page parts into smaller and more usable parts.
+For the next step, we will try to make the output actually pull information from the GameState model and break down these general page parts into smaller and more usable parts.

 This is the final commit in the `step-4-implement-layout-in-client` branch.